Curious Case of Cosmic Leeds

 That kind of precision doesn't happen with organic fan projects.
 Fan channels fade out, get abandoned when life gets busy, or end abruptly when someone gets a copyright strike.
 They don't run for exactly five years and then cease operations on a specific anniversary date.

-That's the kind of timeline that suggests a predetermined contract term, a planned operational window, or a scheduled end date.
+That's the kind of timeline that suggests a predetermined contract term, a planned operational window, with a scheduled end date – and coincidently, September, a month Louis has been hinting at for some time.

 The Copyright Conundrum